 They may ignore installing something as simple as a trap on your AC drain.
 Without a drain trap, the water may be sucked back into the drain pan during operation, which doesn't allow for proper dehumidification.

 They may ignore air-flow requirements for your furnace.
 Not enough air-flow will cause your furnace burners to turn on and off during the heating cycle.
 This is happening because the furnace is going out on high limit due to overheating.
 This can cause your heat exchanger to crack.
 Your furnace burners should never turn on and off during a heating cycle.
 All furnaces have a temperature rise range information sticker on the inside of the furnace.
 We have seen popular companies in our area bypass the high limit safety after they realized the furnace they installed was overheating.
 This is very dangerous.

 They may install a new 410-A AC unit on old R-22 refrigerant lines.
 This causes oil contamination and also modern higher efficiency units often require bigger refrigerant lines to achieve their efficiency ratings and proper oil return to the compressor.

 The may cheaply solder your new AC refrigerant lines instead of brazing them.
 They may tell you its not needed and soldering is just as good.
-Its not, brazing is much stronger, and often required by the manufacturer.
+Its not, brazing is much stronger.
+New units use POE oil which acts like a solvent.
+This oil will lift solder flux and it will be pumped through the system where it will create clogs.
+For this reason brazing is required by the manufacturers.

 They may braze your AC lines, but not pre-purge them with nitrogen to keep burning scale caused by oxygen out of your system.
 Burning scale will clog your system.